magnusbig/fema_7_lifelines/README.md

 ### Problem Statements/ Objectives:

 **Problem Statement:** Prior to and during a disaster, it is important to understand the projected and actual effects of the event on the community, including its economic effects on critical services.
 FEMA has identified seven “lifelines” that require attention during a disaster: (1) safety and security; (2) Food, water, sheltering; (3) Health and medical; (4) Energy (power, fuel); (5) Communications; (6) Transportation; (7) hazardous waste.
+Using these lifeline designations, determine the risk to to a community based on a natural disater and their available lifeline resources.

 **Objective 1:** Collect business profiles from the Google Places API